 - Send medication reminders to yourself by email

-We want all pet owners at the University of Alabama to know that we are just a block off of University Blvd a few miles East of campus!
+We are a centrally located Tuscaloosa vet.
+All pet owners at the University of Alabama should note that we are just a block off of University Blvd a few miles East of campus!
 We are very conveniently

 located.
-In fact, we are less than 3 miles East of Denny Stadium!
-We are less than 3 miles from The University Arboretum, the VA Hospital, Snow Hinton Park, Cottondale, and the Five Points Shopping Center.
-This really makes it easy for anyone living on campus, midtown, or in the Woodland Hills/VA Hospital area to reach us within minutes.
+In fact, we are less than 3 miles East of Bryant-Denny Stadium!
+We are also less than 3 miles from The University Arboretum, the VA Hospital, Snow Hinton Park, Cottondale, and the Five Points Shopping Center.
+This really makes it easy for anyone living on campus, midtown, or in the Woodland Hills/VA Hospital area to reach within minutes.

 For those who don’t know, we are located right across the street from where the Leland Shopping center used to be in Alberta City on 10th Street East.
 See the map below for details.
 The tornado damage in this neighborhood is still readily apparent but we have remained steadfast through it all.

-We serve the Tuscaloosa area with top quality care and strive to keep waiting times and prices as low as possible.
+We serve the Tuscaloosa area with top quality animal hospital care and strive to keep waiting times and prices as low as possible.
 Providing great customer service is our main goal.
-We’d love to have you visit us today.
+We’d love to have you visit our pet clinic today.
 Walk-ins are welcome.

 Dr. Timothy J Hammond